IBM/banking-risk-mitigation-nlu-studio/README.md

 ibmcloud cf push Client_Network_Banking_V1
 ```

-`NOTE: If you wish to change the name of the IBM Cloud application- Navigate to the 'manifest.yml' file and update the 'name' field.`
+`NOTE: If you wish to change the name of this application- Navigate to the 'manifest.yml' file and update the 'name' field.`

 This step may take about 20 minutes to complete.